microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

     ```

+## How to enable alternate credential storage

+On Linux, the GCM4ML stores credentials in the GNOME Keyring.
+If GNOME Keyring is unavailable for your Linux distribution, a Git setting can be used to opt into storing credentials **unencrypted** in a file under your home directory where presumably only you and _root_ have read access.

+To enable fallback storage of credentials in this file, run this Git configuration command:

+`git config --global credential.canFallBackToInsecureStore true`

+With this setting, the GCM4ML will fallback to storing your credentials in this file:

+`~/.VSTeamServicesAuthPlugin/insecureStore.xml`

 ## How to enable (or disable) debug mode

 Debug mode will turn on tracing and assertions, producing a lot of output to `stderr`.
 Only turn this on temporarily, when trying to isolate a defect.